 6 Control Center

 The Control Center is an essential control panel for your iPhone and many people only discover it accidentally.
-It not only provides quick access to essential apps like the Camera and Calculator, it is the ONLY play where you can turn on the flashlight.
+It not only provides quick access to essential apps like the Camera and Calculator, it is the ONLY place where you can turn on the Flashlight.
 It includes a whole host of other useful functions and with later versions of IOS, can be customized.
-See Recipe #1043 Using the Control Center for Quick Access to Essential Functions.
+See Recipe #103 Using the Control Center for Quick Access to Essential Functions.

 7 Lightening Port